QryptInc/otp-demo/README.md

 ## Part 2
 We will encrypt the image using OTP to demonstrate the improvement over classical cryptography.

 Boilerplate code is provided in this repository.
-Please fill out xorVectors function and the main function so that the application can encrypt the image contents using the OTP.
+Please fill out xorVectors function and the main function in main.cpp so that the application can encrypt the image contents using the OTP.

 Again, follow the build steps at the end of this README to build the application.
 We have provided a sample input image and OTP (196608 bytes) to test this part.
 Execute the following command from the build directory.
 ```